itom-project/itom/docs/userDoc/source/06_extended_gui/method-itom.rst

 * 0x02, DontResolveSymlinks.
 If given, symbolic links are not shown in the dialog
 * 0x40, HideNameFilterDetails.
 This only shows the names of the filters, but not the pattern mask.

-The return value *ret* is *None*, if the dialog has been rejected, else it is the absolute filename of the selected file.
+The function returns *None* if the dialog has been rejected, else it is the absolute filename of the selected file.

 SaveFileName-Dialog
 ------------------------